-All this data is classified in alphabetical order.
+All those data are classified by alphabetical order.

-- ▶ To select a preset, simply browse the list and click on the name of a desired preset. - You can inverse the order (from A to Z or from Z to A) by clicking on the column title: an ascending or descending arrow shows you the order type.
+- To select a preset, simply browse the list and click on the name of a desired preset. - You can inverse the order (from A to Z or from Z to A) by clicking on the column title: an ascendant or descendant arrow shows you the order type.